abdout/atom/README.md

 # Atom UI Components

 Welcome to the Atom UI Components repository!
-This repository houses a collection of reusable UI components designed to streamline the development process and maintain consistency across[Databayt](https://github.com/abdout/databayt).
+This repository houses a collection of reusable UI components designed to streamline the development process and maintain consistency across [Databayt](https://github.com/abdout/databayt).

 ## Getting Started